WandThe Magic Wand and Other Operators

 Module Hor.

-The heap predicate hor H1 H2 describes a heap that satisfies H1 or satifies H2 (possibly both).
-In other words, the heap predicate hor H1 H2 lifts the disjunction operator P1 P2 from Prop to hprop .
+The heap predicate hor H1 H2 describes a heap that satisfies H1 or satifies H2 (or possibly both).
+In other words, the heap predicate hor H1 H2 lifts the disjunction operator P1 P2 from Prop to hprop.

-The disjunction operator does not appeared critically useful in practice, because it can be encoded using Coq conditional construct, or using Coq pattern matching.
+The disjunction operator does not appear to be critically useful in practice, because it can be encoded using Coq's conditional construct, or using pattern matching.
 Nevertheless, there are situations where it proves handy.

 The heap disjunction predicate admits a direct definition as a function over heaps, written hor'.